-- MailChimp is known for its intuitiveness and user-friendly software package.
-The templates especially can give you a running start.
+They’re known for their intuitiveness and user-friendly software package.
+The templates can especially give you a running start.

-- Campaign Monitor is a bit more in-depth and complex, but offers great reporting features.
+Far more in-depth and complex than its predecessors, this tool offers great reporting features.
 We’ll get into why those matters further down in this guide.

-- MailerLite is a straightforward tool that’s great if you’re just starting out.
+This is a highly straightforward tool that’s great if you’re just starting out.
 It’s almost impossible to get confused in its interface, but the tool lacks some advanced features of its competition.

-- SendGrid is a great tool for personalized emails that speak directly to individual donors rather than larger segments of your audience.
+This is a great tool for personalizing emails that speak directly to individual donors rather than larger segments of your audience.